fcntes/IndoorDepth/README.md

 # IndoorDepth
 This is a pytorch implementation of **IndoorDepth** for **Deeper into Self-Supervised Monocular Indoor Depth Estimation**.
-The testing codes and pretrained models are available here.
-We will release the training codes in the future.
+The training codes and pretrained models are available here.

 ## Preparation